MacOS 10.15 Catalina: 12 problems and fixes

 After you’re done, repeat macOS Catalina installation from scratch.

 macOS Catalina takes up about 30 GB on your drive.
 That’s unprecedented in macOS history.
-When you see the "macOS Catalina cannot be installed on Macintosh" message, this sometimes means lack of storage.
-Therefore, free up some space on your Mac.
+When you see the "macOS Catalina cannot be installed on Macintosh HD" message, this sometimes means that there is not enough disk space for the new macOS.
+Therefore, you need to free up some space on your Mac.

 How to free up space?
 Move your largest files onto an external drive — will take you about 20 minutes.
 Or if it looks like too much fuss, free up your storage with CleanMyMac X. It’s a tool that is actually notarized by Apple (shouldn’t be confused with MacKeeper).